 "Route Type": "Fastest"

-Deciding on custom event segments
+Deciding on event segments

-Segments are properties that add further detail and meaning to a custom event.
+Segments are properties that add further detail and meaning to an event.
 Segments are important since most of the time you aren't only interested in how many times some general action happened but also will have the need to dig deeper, filter certain cases or group occurrences by different nuances of the action.

-From our custom event sample in the above section, thanks to the Route Type event segment, you can not only see overall journeys taking place, but also see how many of the journeys were planned with a fastest, shortest or eco route types offered in the app.
+From our event sample in the above section, thanks to the Route Type event segment, you can not only see overall journeys taking place, but also see how many of the journeys were planned with a fastest, shortest or eco route types offered in the app.
 Furthermore, in plugins like Cohorts, Funnels, Drill and Formulas these event segments will be available for use cases such as;

 - Filter events where Route Type = Eco using Drill